-Bio of Anthony-Claret Onwutalobi
+Biography of Anthony-Claret Onwutalobi

 Anthony-Claret Onwutalobi, a native of Otolo Nnewi, Anambra State-Nigeria.
-He holds his first Bachelor’s Degrees specializing in Internet, Science and Software Engineering in Computer Science from the University of Wollongong, Australia and graduated with High Distinction and a second bachelor’s degree in International Business and Logistics from Metropolia University; and also had his first Master’s degree in Distributed Systems & Data communication and second master’s degree in Business Administration (MBA) from LAMK University, with a focus in the fields of international marketing and customer relationship management, Digital Business and Management, Competency Management and Leadership Management and strategic development.
+He holds his first Bachelor’s Degree specializing in Internet, Science and Software Engineering in Computer Science from the University of Wollongong, Australia and graduated with High Distinction and a second bachelor’s degree in International Business and Logistics from Metropolia University; and also had his first Master’s degree in Distributed Systems & Data communication and second master’s degree in Business Administration (MBA) from LAMK University, with a focus in the fields of international marketing and customer relationship management, Digital Business and Management, Competency Management and Leadership Management and strategic development.

-Anthony-Claret is a Software Engineer, a research student in Philosophy and application of intelligent agents technology to e-commerce and e-learning, a Human Rights activist, an entrepreneur, a Humanitarian, a Pan Africanist, a proponent of Social Justice, Equality & and an advocate of the masses.
+Anthony-Claret is a Software Engineer, a research student in Philosophy and application of intelligent agents’ technology to e-commerce and e-learning, a Human Rights activist, an entrepreneur, a Humanitarian, a Pan Africanist, a proponent of Social Justice, Equality & and an advocate of the masses.

-As a pan Africanist, Anthony-Claret has held a host of cultural and charity events and has fought for the rights of Africans citizens in Diaspora.
+As a pan Africanist, Anthony-Claret has held a host of cultural and charity events and has fought for the rights of African citizens in Diaspora.
 His zeal for helping the underprivileged is commendable.
 He has dedicated himself to increasing the profile of young African men and women in the university and elsewhere.

-Mr Claret has served as the president of African catholic chaplaincy in Finland and was the Secretary-general of the Igbo union Finland for 7 years.
+Mr Claret has served as the president of the African catholic chaplaincy in Finland and was the Secretary-general of the Igbo union Finland for 7 years.
 During his service, Mr Claret strives to renew the African image and restore black pride in the world and promotes democracy and human rights.
 His works have led him increasingly to the conviction that the African people must solve the solution to the African problem.
 This idea has led to a development of philosophical thought attributed to him called “Codewism”, where he clarified that the solution to African problems lies in eight key principles.
 He is a student of Nnamdi Azikiwe, the proponent of zikism, philosophy

 Mr Claret is currently the president of Anambra State Association Finland and holds the position of Business Development Officer in the Anambra State Association Europe.
-Anthony-Claret is a scholar of outstanding disciplines whose passion in community building and grass-root mobilization makes him a very unique resource person within the African community.
+Anthony-Claret is a scholar of outstanding disciplines whose passion for community building and grass-root mobilization makes him a unique resource person within the African community.

-His high sense of belonging resulting from the past and present activities in promoting the African heritage and values distinguish him as a special leader to take the ASA Finland forward.
+His high sense of belonging resulting from the past and present activities in promoting the African heritage and values distinguishes him as a special leader to take the ASA Finland forward.
 Claret believes that equal opportunity for education should be for every African as a key weapon to fight for a new Africa.
-Therefore, Mr Claret has campaigned and organized educational seminars, conventions and summits in Finland and other parts of Europe on the importance of youth education and used such forum to advance the Youth capacity building, Youth education and empowerment, Youth leadership etc.
+Therefore, Mr Claret has campaigned and organized educational seminars, conventions and summits in Finland and other parts of Europe on the importance of youth education and used such forums to advance Youth capacity building, Youth education and empowerment, Youth leadership etc.

-In 2018, Mr Claret organised an ASA Europe’s first annual “Diaspora Economic think home Initiative” International Summit in Finland in partnership with ASA Europe that focused on Strategic Engagement with the government in our home state/country on plans for developing our human capital, attracting business and direct investment to sustain the gains we have made over the years.
-It was the largest and most premier networking event amongst Africans in Finland.
-The conference offered an expert examination of multi-dimensional industries, with key topics such as Technology, Security, Energy, Health, infrastructure, Manufacturing, Agriculture, capital access and Education.
+In 2018, Mr Claret organized an ASA Europe’s first annual “Diaspora Economic think home Initiative” International Summit in Finland in partnership with ASA Europe that focused on Strategic Engagement with the government in our home state/country on plans for developing our human capital, attracting business and direct investment to sustain the gains we have made over the years.
+It was the largest and premier networking event amongst Africans in Finland.
+The conference offered an expert examination of multidimensional industries, with key topics such as Technology, Security, Energy, Health, infrastructure, Manufacturing, Agriculture, capital access and Education.